Mission Statement for Health Informatics and Bioinformatics, M.S.

-To enable students to attain this goal, the faculty have two primary responsibilities.
+To enable students to attain these educational goals, the faculty have two primary responsibilities.
 First, we will offer a solid conceptual foundation required for a career in health informatics and bioinformatics.
 Second, we will provide direct, experiential knowledge of the technology necessary to be a productive user/producer of information technology in healthcare and the life sciences.

 To achieve these goals we: